simon-dunk/Database-API/README.md

 To populate a new DynamoDB table, you have to first declare the name of your table in your .env file; [more info](#env-password-and-database-reference).
 Aftert that, you must call the [parseCSV](#parsecsv) route by typing "localhost:4040/parseCSV" into your browser url.
 Finally call the route [populateDB](#populatedb) by typing "localhost:4040/populateDB" into your browser url.
 NOTE: This action may take a while, give it some time to process.

 # env-Password-and-Database-Reference
 In order to maintain privacy, as well as allow this project to be used by others, this project has been setup to allow others to use personal DynamoDB databases.
 This is accomplished through the use of a .env file and a password.
 The [populateDB](#populatedb) route is password protected for the sake of not over-populating a table, and for the sake of not allowing non-authorized people to add data to a DynamoDB table.
 When "populateDB" is called, the user is taken to a page where they are prompted to enter a password.
 This password is unique to the local .env file in each individual repository.
 To have full use of the features in this project, it is <span style="color: red;">REQUIRED</span> that a .env file exists in the same root directory as where the [server.js](DatabaseAPI/app/server.js) and other files are being stored.
 If you do not have a .env file with the correct configuration, as stated in the next line, some features will not be available.
 Create a file named ".env".
 In the .env file, follow this format to declare your <span style="color: yellow;">password</span> and the name of the <span style="color: yellow;">DynamoDB table</span> you want populate.
+Here is an example where the password is "mypassword123" and the DynamoDB table is "myDynamoDBTable":

-        PASSWORD=yourPassword
+        PASSWORD=mypassword123
-        TABLE=table_name
+        TABLE=myDynamoDBTable

 NOTE: String notation such as single or double quotes is not necessary.
-However, variables "PASSWORD" and "TABLE" <span style="color: red;">MUST</span> be called exaclt as such and remain in all caps.
+However, name of the variables "PASSWORD" and "TABLE" <span style="color: red;">MUST</span> be exaclt as such and remain in all caps.

 # DynamoDB-Table-Schema